 - 2 cups cubed zucchini

-- 1 cup urad beans (or black lentils)
+- 1 cup urad beans (or substitute black lentils)

-This salad is extremely satisfying and the flavors are mild enough that it should have broad appeal.
+This salad is extremely satisfying and the flavors are mild enough to have broad appeal.
 It also has just enough “heft” that you could easily enjoy it as a vegan or vegetarian main course.